dzackgarza/Math-Flashcards/Decks/QualRealAnalysis.md

 ---

-A sequence of functions that converges uniformly but not in $L^1$.
+A sequence of functions that converges uniformly, pointwise, a.e., but not in $L^1$.
 %
 $$f_n \definedas {1\over n} \chi_{[0, n]}$$
 %